Frequently Asked Questions

 - verify Private Company Codes or Sector Codes.

-- 5. What is the difference within various standards FLOCERT audits?
+- 5. What is the difference within various standards and schemes FLOCERT audits?

 Each of the standards and schemes we audit has a specific focus.